filipe1309/yii2-crmapp/README.md

 # yii2-crmapp
-This repository contains the project of a book called "Web Application Development with Yii 2 and PHP" by Mark Safronov, Jeffrey Winesett
+This repository contains the project of a book called "Web Application Development with Yii 2 and PHP" by Mark Safronov, Jeffrey Winesett  with some adaptations to allow the app to run wuth the new versions of Codeception and Yii2

 ## Commands